How to turn off Live Photos on iPhone step by step

 All of these tips will help to reclaim storage space and improve your iPhone's output.
 So before we finish up, let's answer a couple of frequently asked questions.

-Live photos won't turn off on my iPhone
+What to do if Live Photos won't turn off on my iPhone?

 If you encounter this issue, restart your iPhone and install any iOS updates.
 This should solve the problem, but if it doesn't, you may need to contact Apple for further support.